-Summary

-Issuer BofA Finance BAC Guarantor

-Public Offering Price 100% of the Stated Principal Amount

-Stated Principal Amount \$10.00 per Note \$1,000 (100 Notes) Minimum Investment

-Approximately seven years, unless earlier called Term

-April 7, 2025 Trade Date April 10, 2025 Issue Date 1 Final Observation Date April 7, 2032 Maturity Date April 12, 2032

-Underlyings EURO STOXX 50® Index (Ticker: SX5E) Russell 2000® Index (Ticker: RTY)

-S&P 500® Index (Ticker: SPX)

-Issuer Call Feature Beginning in July 2025, the issuer may, in its sole discretion, call the Notes in whole, but not in part, on any Coupon Payment Date prior to the Maturity Date upon not less than five (5) business days' but not more than

-60 calendar days' notice prior to such Coupon Payment Date.
+Summary BofA Finance Issuer BAC Guarantor Public Offering Price 100% of the Stated Principal Amount Stated Principal Amount \$10.00 per Note Minimum Investment \$1,000 (100 Notes) Approximately five years, unless earlier called April 7, 2025 Trade Date April 10, 2025 Final Observation Date April 8, 2030 Maturity Date April 11, 2030 Underlyings EURO STOXX 50® Index (Ticker: SX5E) Russell 2000® Index (Ticker: RTY) S&P 500® Index (Ticker: SPX) Issuer Call Feature Beginning in July 2025, the issuer may, in its sole discretion, call the Notes in whole, but not in part, on any Coupon Payment Date prior to the Maturity Date upon not less than five (5) business days' but not more than 60 calendar days' notice prior to such Coupon Payment Date.
 If the Notes are called, on the applicable Coupon Payment Date we will pay you a cash payment per \$10.00 Stated Principal Amount equal to the Stated Principal Amount plus any Contingent Coupon Payment otherwise due on such Coupon Payment Date.

-Observation Dates Coupon Payment Dates Contingent Coupon Payment / Contingent Coupon Rate
+Observation Dates Coupon Payment Dates

-If the Notes are called, no further payments will be made on the Notes.
-See "Observation Dates and Coupon Payment Dates" on page PS-6.
-See "Observation Dates and Coupon Payment Dates" on page PS-6.
+Contingent Coupon Payment /

+Contingent Coupon Rate

 If the Current Underlying Level of the Least Performing Underlying on the applicable quarterly Observation Date is greater than or equal to its Coupon Barrier, we will make a Contingent Coupon Payment with respect to that Observation Date on the related Coupon Payment Date.